videojs/video.js/docs/guides/debugging.md

 ### Creating new Loggers

 Sometimes, you want to make a new module or plugin and log messages with a label.
 Kind of how all these logs are prepended with `VIDEOJS:`.
-You can do that via the `createLog` method.
+You can do that via the `createLogger` method.
 It takes a name and gives you back a log object like `videojs.log`.
 Here's an example:

 ```js
 const mylogger = videojs.log.createLogger('mylogger');